sekiryl/sekido/README.md

 accent: "peach",

 // Logo configuration:
-// "default" = use built-in logo, "" = no logo, "path/to/image.png" = custom logo
+// "default" = use built-in logo, "" = no logo, "custom" = use /icon.png
+// Place your custom icon at public/icon.png when using "custom"
 // Used for header logo, favicon, and PWA icon
 logo: "default",